EmirBulduk/Database-bot/README.md

-# Database-bot
+# Moniro
-A discord bot that is made to store files etc ...
+A bot That i made that displays monero it uses discordjs13 and typescript

+to start bot write ts-node index.ts

+(i write that shit for my self i can understand what to do )

+NOTE: go to master

+UPDATE COMİNG SOON